 The members of the Board have a collective responsibility and legal obligation to promote the interests of the Group, and are collectively responsible for defining corporate governance arrangements.
 Ultimate responsibility for the quality of, and approach to, corporate governance lies with the Chairman of the Board.

-The Board consists of seven directors of which three are executive and four (including the Chairman) are non-executive.
-The Board is supported by two committees (audit and remuneration/nomination) and a Scientific Advisory Board.
-Non-executive directors are required to attend 5 scheduled bi-monthly Board meetings and committee or Scientific Advisory Board meetings.
-Non-executive directors are required to be available at other times as required for face-to-face and telephone meetings with the executive team.
+The Board consists of eight directors of which three are executive and five (including the Chairman) are non-executive.
+The Board is supported by two committees (Audit and Remuneration & Nomination) and a Scientific Advisory Board.
+The Board convenes for monthly meetings and ad hoc meetings when necessary.
+Non-executive directors are required to be available at other times as required for face-to-face and telephone meetings with the executive directors and, if necessary, members of the management team.

-The Board notes that its directors have been in post for more than nine years but considers that they remain independent in that they remain fully committed and prepared to act to promote the success of the Company for the benefit of shareholders as a whole.
-The Company announced in 2019 that, in view of the fact that all bar one of the directors had been in post for more than nine years at that time, the Board decided, with effect from the 2019 AGM, to put all Directors up for re-election on an annual basis rather than the current three year rotation to enable shareholders to confirm their support that the directors remain independent.
+The Board notes that certain of its non-executive directors have been appointed for more than nine years but considers that they remain independent in that they remain fully committed and prepared to act to promote the success of the Company for the benefit of shareholders as a whole.
+The Company puts all directors up for re-election on an annual basis rather than the three-year rotation period stipulated in the Company's articles of association to enable shareholders to confirm their support of the directors, particularly that the non-executive directors remain independent.

 The Board has a schedule of regular business, financial and operational matters, and each Board committee has defined terms of reference to ensure that all areas for which the Board has responsibility are addressed and reviewed during the course of the year.
 The Chairman is responsible for ensuring that, to inform decision-making, directors receive accurate, sufficient and timely information.
 The Company Secretary compiles the Board and committee papers which are circulated to directors prior to meetings.
 The Company Secretary provides minutes of each meeting and every director is aware of the right to have any concerns minuted and to seek independent advice at the Group’s expense where appropriate.

-All seven members of the Board bring relevant sector experience in life sciences.
+All eight members of the Board have relevant sector experience in life sciences.
 Four members of the Board have public markets experience from other companies.
-The Board has expertise in the following key areas: public markets; discovery and pre-clinical respiratory projects, clinical development, business development/licensing and finance.
-The Board believes that its blend of relevant experience, skills and personal qualities and capabilities is sufficient to enable it to successfully execute the current phase of its strategy.
+The Board has expertise in the following key areas: public markets; discovery and pre-clinical respiratory projects, clinical development, business development/licensing, finance and M&A. The Board believes that its blend of relevant experience, skills and personal qualities and capabilities is sufficient to enable it to successfully execute the current phase of the Group's strategy.

-In January 2021, the Company appointed a part-time Company Secretary, fulfilling the role previously carried out by John Ward, the CFO.
-Whilst this was an appropriate and cost-effective solution at the time, the Board believed that the Company had reached a point where the roles needed to be separated.
-The Company Secretary is a qualified corporate lawyer and acts as company secretary to several other publicly quoted companies.
+The Company appointed a part-time Company Secretary in 2021, who is a qualified corporate lawyer and acts as company secretary to several other publicly quoted companies.
 The Company Secretary reports directly to the Chairman on governance matters.

 The Board provides strategic leadership for the Group and operates within the scope of a strong corporate governance framework.
 Its purpose is to ensure the delivery of long-term shareholder value, which involves setting the culture, values and practices that operate throughout the business, and defining the strategic goals that the Group implements in its business plan.

-The Board defines a series of matters reserved for its decision and has approved terms of reference for its audit and remuneration committees to which certain responsibilities are delegated.
+The Board defines a series of matters reserved for its decision and has approved terms of reference for its Audit and Remuneration & Nomination Committees to which certain responsibilities are delegated.

 The chair of each committee reports to the Board on the activities of that committee.

 The Audit Committee has primary responsibility for ensuring that the financial performance of the Group is properly measured and reported on, reviewing the interim financial information and annual financial statements before they are submitted to the Board.
 The committee also reviews, and reports on, reports from the Group’s auditors relating to the Group’s accounting controls.
 It makes recommendations to the Board on the appointment of auditors and the audit fee.
 The committee monitors the scope, results and cost-effectiveness of the audit.
 It has unrestricted access to the Group’s auditors.
-In certain circumstances it is permitted by the Board for the auditors to supply non-audit services (in the provision of tax advice, or on specific projects where they can add value).
+In certain circumstances it is permitted by the Board for the auditors to supply non-audit services.
 The committee monitors the application of this policy in order to safeguard auditor objectivity and independence.

-The Remuneration and Nomination Committee is responsible for making recommendations to the Board on remuneration policy for executive directors and the terms of their service contracts, with the aim of ensuring that their remuneration, including any share options and other awards, is based on their own performance and that of the Group generally.
-The committee administers the Long-Term Incentive Plan and the staff share option scheme and approves grants under both schemes.
+The Remuneration & Nomination Committee is responsible for making recommendations to the Board on remuneration policy for executive directors and the terms of their service contracts, with the aim of ensuring that their remuneration, including any share options and other awards, is based on their own performance and that of the Group generally.
+The committee administers the Long-Term Incentive Plans and approves grants under these schemes.
 It also advises on the remuneration policy for the Group’s employees.
 The committee is responsible for all senior appointments that are made within the Group.

 The Scientific Advisory Board provides strategic advice and input on the scientific aspects of the Group’s research and development programmes.

-The management team, consisting of the three executive directors, plus the Chief Commercial Officer, Head of Clinical Operations, Chief Regulatory Officer, Head of Communications and Corporate Affairs, Head of CMC, and Head of Finance, reviews operational matters and performance of the business, and is responsible for significant management decisions while delegating other operational matters to individual managers within the business.
+The management team, consisting of the three executive directors, the Head of Clinical Operations, the Chief Regulatory Officer, the Head of Finance, the Chief Commercial Officer, and the Head of CMC and Quality reviews operational matters and performance of the business, and is responsible for significant management decisions while delegating other operational matters to individual managers within the business.

 The Chairman has overall responsibility for corporate governance and in promoting high standards throughout the Group.
 He leads and chairs the Board, ensuring that committees are properly structured and operate with appropriate terms of reference, ensures that performance of individual directors, the Board and its committees are reviewed on a regular basis, and leads in the development of strategy and setting objectives.